-- 5.2.8 Settlement Lands subject to a Sustainable Forest License shall be transferred to an Algonquin Institution after the expiry of Forest Management Plans existing as of the date of this Agreement-in-Principle, provided that if there are any proposed amendments to Forest Management Plans that could adversely affect prospective Algonquin interests in those Settlement Lands prior to transfer, Ontario will Consult the Algonquins. - 5.2.9 The Algonquins will negotiate transitional plans with Ontario and the holders of Sustainable Forest Licenses, forest resource licenses and supply agreements applying to Settlement Lands prior to their transfer, which will ensure these license holders' access to Forest Resources on the Settlement Lands during a transition period.
+5.2.8 Settlement Lands subject to a Sustainable Forest Licence shall be transferred to an Algonquin Institution after the expiry of Forest Management Plans existing as of the date of the Agreement-in-Principle, provided that if there are any proposed amendments to Forest Management Plans that could adversely affect prospective Algonquin interests in those Settlement Lands prior to transfer, Ontario will Consult the Algonquins.

+The Algonquins will negotiate transitional plans with Ontario and the holders of Sustainable Forest Licences, forest resource licences and supply agreements applying to Settlement Lands prior to the Date of Transfer, which will ensure these licence holders' access to Forest Resources on the Settlement Lands during a transition period.